JainSahit/tea-sql-challenge/submission.md

 # Challenge 2
 # What is the fastest growing customer category in Q1 2016 (compared to same quarter sales in the previous year)?
 What is the growth rate?

-There are two possible ways of tracking quarterly customer category growth.
-First, using quarterly order count, and Second, using quarterly revenue.
+There are two possible ways of finding the fastest growing customer category in Q1 2016.
+First, using quarterly order count; Second, using quarterly revenue.
-Category "Customer Store" had the most growth in Q1 2016 according to both the order count and revenue.

-Supermarket had the highest is a growth rate of **25.31%** according to quartley order counts in Q1 2016 compared to Q1 2015.
+According to quartley order counts, **Supermarket** had the highest growth rate of **25.31%** from 1272 order in Q1 2015 to 1594 orders in Q1 2016.
-While Computer Store had the highest growth rate of **3.74%%** according to quartley revenues in Q1 2016 compared to Q1 2015.
+While according to quartley revenues, **Computer Store** had the highest growth rate of **3.74%%** from $919675.75 in Q1 2015 to $954037.45 in Q1 2016.

 **Output**